Nico Schiavone

 IEEE Conference on Artificial Intelligence, 2024

-Oral Presentation (Top ~15%).
+Oral Presentation (Top ~5% of Accepted Papers).
 In this study, we address this issue in the scenario where the annotation budget is very limited, yet a large amount of unlabelled data for the target task is available.
 We frame this work in the context of histopathology where labelling is prohibitively expensive.

 UNIQLO Web Scraper